noke-inc/public-smartentry-documentation/activity_redirect/README.md

 * User Password Update
 * User Site Sync

-Noke support reps can provide an updated list if necessary.
+Nokē support representatives can provide an updated list, if necessary.

 ## Communication

-SmartEntry will send an HTTPS request, for any activity events received, to each of the subscriber URL's.
+NSE sends an HTTPS request for any activity events received to each of the subscriber URL's.
 The client's subscriber MUST expect a POST request with a body containing a JSON representation of one or more events.
-The request will also include an authorization bearer token containing the API Key the client specifies.
+The request also includes an authorization bearer token containing the API Key the client specifies.

-The subscriber may return a response with any string as the body and any http error code.
-SmartEntry will not parse the body content but will log it for later reference (as needed).
-Any HTTP status code other than OK (200) will be considered a failure.
+The subscriber may return a response with any string as the body and any HTTP error code.
+NSE does not parse the body content but we do log it for later reference, as needed.
+Any HTTP status code other than OK (200) is considered a failure.

-The request will look something like the following:
+For example, the request might be as follows:

 	POST /activity?site=312
 	Host: www.JoesStorage.dev.com